How Will the End of Affirmative Action Impact Black and Latino/a Students?

 - Affirmative action programs and policies have played a critical role in diversifying higher education.

-Janelle Wong, a professor of Asian American studies at the University of Maryland, College Park, shares her views on affirmative action and the impact the two upcoming Supreme Court rulings could have on students of color, specifically Black and Latino/a students.
+Janelle Wong, a professor of Asian American studies at the University of Maryland, College Park, shares her views on affirmative action and the impact the Supreme Court rulings could have on students of color, specifically Black and Latino/a students.

 What Is Affirmative Action?